 Basic net loss per share is calculated by dividing the net loss attributable to common stockholders by the weighted average number of common shares outstanding for the period, without consideration for common stock equivalents.
 Diluted net loss per share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted average number of common stock and common stock equivalents outstanding for the period determined using the treasury-stock method.
-Dilutive common stock equivalents are comprised of convertible preferred stock, warrants for common stock, options and restricted stock units outstanding under our stock option plans and inducement grants and estimated shares to be purchased under our employee stock purchase plan.
+Dilutive common stock equivalents are comprised of convertible preferred stock, warrants for common stock, options and restricted stock units outstanding under our stock option plans and inducement grants and estimated shares to be purchased under our 2015 Employee Stock Purchase Plan (the 2015 ESPP).
 For all periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to our net loss position.